sampart/BreadcrumbsBundle/README.md

     object:             object to start with
     text:               name of object property or closure
-    url:                name of url property or closure
+    url:                name of URL property or closure
     parent:             name of parent property or closure
     firstPosition:      position to start inserting items (-1 = determine automatically)